NoSubstitute/userDelegation/README.md

 [Read the wiki](https://github.com/NoSubstitute/userDelegation/wiki) how you set that up.

 The secrets.gs in the repo will never have any secrets, as that would give any user acess to my domain.
-Which is why you also shouldn't post your secrets publically, and only give access to this sheet and script to trusted admins.
+Which is why you also shouldn't post your secrets publicly, and only give access to this sheet and script to trusted admins.
 Even if that's a given, it never hurts to remind people. :-)

 [PRIVACY POLICY](https://tools.no-substitute.com/pp)